 FISH!
 AT KLM, VILLA XL AND LE PAIN QUOTIDIEN

 A few examples: Le Pain Quotidien sells bread and not fish, but they surprise their guests with smileys on everything from nougats to boiled eggs.
 Villa XL and KLM throw neither fish nor guests, but use FISH! to empower employees to be themselves.
-KLM, Villa XL and Le Pain Quotidien were our guests at the FISH!y Friday Dutch Edition on February 6 (here are the photos), where we got to ask them all our burning questions.
+KLM, Villa XL and Le Pain Quotidien were our guests at the FISH!y Friday Dutch Edition on February 6, where we got to ask them all our burning questions.
 Here are their five tips on how make your company FISH!y.

 1. Be There